-Norway is a constitutional monarchy and parliamentary democracy with legislative powers vested in the Storting (parliament).
-The Head of State is H.M.
-King Harald V, who acceded to the throne in 1991.
-The Storting is made up of 169 members directly elected for four-year terms by proportional representation.
-Parliamentary elections are mandatory every four years at specific dates.
-The next elections are scheduled to be held in September 2013.
-A constitutional amendment passed by the Storting in February 2007, which took effect following the 14 September 2009 elections, means that the Storting functions as a unicameral parliament, rather than dividing into two chambers to consider legislation as was previously the case.
+Norway is a constitutional monarchy and parliamentary democracy with legislative powers vested in a unicameral parliament (the Storting).
+The Head of State is His Majesty King Harald V, who acceded to the throne in 1991.
+The Storting is made up of 169 members directly elected for four-year terms through a proportional representation voting system.
+Parliamentary elections are mandatory every four years.

 Norway's emergence as a major oil and gas producer in the mid-1970s transformed its economy.
-Norway's per capita income is one of the highest in the world due to the large influx of investment capital into its North Sea oil and gas fields and its substantial oil revenues.
-The petroleum sector contributes over half of Norway's total export revenue.
-All production activities take place off-shore in the North Sea and the Norwegian Sea.
-To insure against the eventual depletion of its oil and gas resources, Norway has created the Norwegian Government Pension Fund Global.
-The Fund managed some 3,961 billion NKK (approximately A$700 billion) at the end of 2012, derived from royalties on the country's oil and gas reserves.
-The fund is about the size as the national economy.
+Norway's per capita income is one of the highest in the world due to the large influx of capital investment into its North Sea oil and gas fields and its substantial resource revenues.
+The oil and gas sector contributes just under half of Norway's total export revenue.
+All production activities take place offshore in the North Sea and the Norwegian Sea.
+In 2015 Norway was the third largest natural gas exporter in the world, supplying about 20 per cent of total European gas consumption.

-Australia's Ambassador to Norway is based in Copenhagen, and there is an Honorary Consul in Oslo.
-Norway maintains an Embassy in Australia and there are Consulates in all States and in the Northern Territory.
+Australia's Ambassador in Copenhagen is accredited to Norway.
+Norway maintains an Embassy in Canberra and honorary consulates in all States and the Northern Territory.

 High Level Visits